lymereJ/equest_batch_proc_docs/GLOSSARY.md

 ## BDL

 BDL stands for Building Description Language.
 It is used to write input file for the DOE-2 whole-building energy simulation engine.
 A typical file written using BDL includes a series of instructions which are made of commands, keywords and values.
 Fore more information, please refer to the DOE-2 help file, Volume 1: Basics, Building Description Language.

+## EOF

+EOF stands for End Of File.